 Fee-Based Financial Planners

-Fee based financial planners have the ability to collect fees from their clients, but they also have the ability to collect commissions from the products they sell.
-Thus, fee based planners may charge the client a fee for managing assets, but may also collect commissions from a mutual fund that charges the client ridiculously high fees.
-Additionally, fee based advisors have the ability to collect commissions from selling insurance and annuity policies which may not be the best fit for the client.
-Finally, many fee based advisors are only held to a suitability standard, meaning they agree to act in a way which does not harm the client.
+Fee-based financial planners have the ability to collect fees from their clients, but they also have the ability to collect commissions from the products they sell.
+Thus, fee-based planners may charge the client a fee for managing assets, but may also collect commissions from a mutual fund that charges the client ridiculously high fees.
+Additionally, fee-based advisors have the ability to collect commissions from selling insurance and annuity policies which may not be the best fit for the client.
+Finally, many fee-based advisors are only held to a suitability standard, meaning they agree to act in a way that does not harm the client.

 Almost anyone can call themselves a financial planner.
 Over 800,000 Americans currently refer to themselves as “financial advisors.”
 This includes stockbrokers, insurance agents, and annuity salespeople.
 However, how much advising do people in these professions provide?
 Sure, they are capable of advising clients to purchase their products, but they are never compensated solely for providing sound advice; they are only paid when they make a sale.
 Consequently, these individuals should be forced to refer to themselves as salespeople, not advisors.

 Why are people not more aware of the distinction between fiduciary and suitability?